How to Write a Business Email

 Choose the right channel to send information.
 Email is great, but it's one channel.

-4. Is email appropriate?
+4. Is using email appropriate?

 Email can be used in many scenarios but is not always appropriate.

 If you are delivering bad news, do so in person or buffer the email thoughtfully.
 An email is impersonal and is difficult to convey empathy or compassion.
-If you must write a business apology email follow these rules.
+If you must write a business apology email, follow these rules.

 Sensitive information sent by email runs the risk of being accidentally shared.
-There are plenty of cases of email mishaps, ranging from funny to serious.
+There are plenty of email mishaps, ranging from funny to serious.
 Whether the information is personal contact or personal opinion, consider whether it’s appropriate for an email.
 If you wouldn’t want it accidentally shared, be very thoughtful about how it is sent in the first place.

 Business emails have a very specific style.
 They are professional but brief.
 They should be written to be skimmed, but with enough information to allow a complete response.